-- (a) Proposed justification that Location I Objects should not be located outside the Control Zone. - 1.
-Provide evidence that installation in an alternate location outside the Control Zone or right of way is extremely difficult because of installation problems and/or is unreasonably costly (show detailed cost comparison).
-Describe alternatives that were considered. - 2.
-Submit pictures and typical cross sections.
-Cross sections shall include location of proposed and existing utility objects with reference to the edge of the traveled way.
+- (a) Justification that Location II Objects cannot be located outside the Control Zone. - 1.
+Provide evidence that installation in an alternate location outside the Control Zone or right of way is extremely difficult because of installation problems and/or it is unreasonably costly (show detailed cost comparison).
+Describe alternatives that were considered.